Ottawa police board approves contract with community equity council members | CBC News

 "There's just good strong volunteerism and a desire to see Ottawa have better, more progressive policing services," Bell said.

-Sahada Alolo, the council's other co-chair, who is also on the Hefid team, addressed the board in her capacity as CEC co-chair, but on another agenda item.
+Sahada Alolo, the council's other co-chair who is also on the Hefid team, addressed the board in her capacity as CEC co-chair on another agenda item.

 "I just wanted to state that I am really happy that we got an opportunity for the role of CEC to be explained a little bit further because in the past few weeks I've been very offended to see in the news that we actually do get paid for the work that we do.
 So I just wanted to clarify that and I appreciate that clarification here," Alolo said before addressing race data on police use of force.